 Professor Ayanna Howard, a leading expert on developing and applying robotic technology for the benefit of humans and distinguished professor at Georgia Institute of Technology builds robots with expanded intelligence and emotional capabilities that help humans in business, health care, education and daily tasks.

-Full biography of Ayanna Howard
+About Ayanna Howard

 For decades, society has imagined ways in which robots would be part of the future – evolving from autonomous vacuum cleaners to the full-fledged robo-housekeeper from “The Jetsons.”
 Today, we are at the very beginning of fulfilling this prophecy.